Harper County, Kansas: 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1867, Harper County was established.

 The original organization of Harper County was one of the largest frauds in county government.
 In 1873, a group of three men organized Harper County, designating the then fictitious city of "Bluff City" as the county seat.
 The petition for organization used several names out of a Cincinnati city directory to represent as residents of Harper County.
 In 1874, the state attorney general investigated, and found not a single resident of the county.
 The "founders" of the county had sold $40,000 worth of bonds.

 Harper County was settled starting in 1877, and the county was organized for a second time in 1878 by the Glenn and Robinson families.
 Since Bluff City could not be shown to have existed, Anthony was designated as the temporary county seat.
 In an election in 1879, Anthony won as county seat even though 2,960 votes were cast in a county with 800 legal voters.

 21st century

 Due to new and high-paying jobs at area oil fields and wind farms, Harper County experienced an economic boom; as of 2012, rental housing and office space in towns such as Danville, Harper, and Anthony had more than quadrupled in price, in properties ranging from double-wide trailers to a Carnegie library.
 However, by 2016, the oil fracking boom had largely played out and the economies of Harper and adjacent counties suffered under the impact.
-Earthquakes, due to induced seismicity from injection wells, had also substantially reduced in frequency and intensity, thanks to a Kansas Corporation Commission order mandating cutbacks in volumes and pressures.
+Earthquakes, due to induced seismicity from injection wells, had also substantially reduced in frequency and intensity, due to a Kansas Corporation Commission order mandating cutbacks in volumes and pressures.
 SandRidge Energy, which along with Chesapeake Energy was one of the two major producers in Harper county, appealed the order, but soon went into bankruptcy.